Missouri Water Quality at a Glance

 Know Your Water Source

-Contact your water utility to request annual water quality reports and ask about PFAS testing results.
-Visit MoDNR’s Missouri PFAS Viewer Tool to access your local system’s testing data and understand any contaminants of concern in your area, particularly for chromium-6 and disinfection byproducts.
+Contact your water utility to request annual Consumer Confidence Reports and ask specifically about PFAS testing results.
+Use MoDNR’s Missouri PFAS Viewer Tool to access your local system’s testing data.
+You can also use our national water quality tool to compare Missouri results against other states, and check our Water Alert News for ongoing regulatory updates.

 Support Infrastructure Investment

 Stay informed about local water infrastructure needs and support utility rate structures that enable necessary improvements.
-Attend public meetings when utilities discuss infrastructure upgrades and PFAS treatment investments, understanding that aging systems require significant funding.
+Missouri American Water’s $1.5 billion investment programme (2023–2026) is replacing aging pipes across the state.
+Attend public meetings when utilities discuss PFAS treatment investments and Phase 2 settlement fund usage.
+Check if your area has an active boil water notice.

 Consider PFAS-Certified Filtration